All

 1. Which providers are eligible for Telemedicine services?

-Please see the below list of providers who can furnish and get reimbursed for covered Telemedicine services at this time:
+Please see the list below of providers who can furnish and get reimbursed for covered Telemedicine services at this time:

 • Physicians